Keyboard shortcuts

 Validate your credentials using the validation command:

-radar-collector validate --deployment-id redis-prod
+radar-collector test --deployment redis-prod

 Security Best Practices